Ridwan0A/Capsule/README.md

 # Capsule

-On startup, the Java application prompts the administrator for the hotel's capacity.
+The Java program prompts the administrator for the hotel's capacity.

 The capacity determines how many rooms are available.
 The administrator can book a guest in an unoccupied numbered room.
 The administrator can check out a guest from an occupied room.
 The administrator can view guests and their room numbers in groups of 10.